Did future ownership goals dictate Russell Wilson’s wishlist of possible trade destinations?

 The GoLong story also said that Wilson ultimately decided not to push for a trade too hard, in part not to tarnish his public image.

 “We’ve had a really good offseason of working, and there was an ongoing media discussion that I did not take part in,’’ Carroll said.
 “John (Schneider) and I did not.
 We refused to be party to that.
-And Russ did what he could once he saw it happening, to stay as quiet as he could because it was going to play and have a life of its own anyway.
-What it amounted to was, I think, a refocusing, making sure that we were on the same page, making sure that we were clear so that we could withstand any of the scrutiny that would come towards us, and we did that. … he’s fired up about his team, he’s fired up about his coaching staff, he’s fired up about the season coming up,”
+And Russ did what he could once he saw it happening to stay as quiet as he could because it was going to play and have a life of its own anyway.
+What it amounted to was, I think, a refocusing, making sure that we were on the same page, making sure that we were clear so that we could withstand any of the scrutiny that would come towards us, and we did that.

+“… He’s fired up about his team, he’s fired up about his coaching staff, he’s fired up about the season coming up.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.